 The most common way to organize inventory is by numbered isles and bins.
 This is generally the most effective way to organize inventory, and it makes it consistent for everyone in the facility.

-Humans have been trying to figure out better ways to communicate with each other for as long as we’ve been around, and we still haven’t mastered it yet.
-Miscommunication is one of the most common causes of inventory and maintenance mistakes, so anything you can do to improve it will be beneficial to your company.
+Humans have been trying to figure out better ways to communicate with each other for as long as we’ve been around, and we still haven’t totally mastered it yet.
+Miscommunication is one of the most common causes of inventory and maintenance mistakes, so anything you can do to improve it benefits your company.

-This one of the main benefits of using inventory management software.
+That’s where good inventory management software comes in, because one of its main strengths is how it makes it easier to reliably share information across the team.
 Thanks to cloud technology, your inventory management software can instantly communicate accurate inventory levels to your technicians and continuously keep your database up to date.

 Technology has come quite a long way in the past several years, so much so that we are experiencing a new industrial revolution.
 The advent of cloud-based technology has enabled us to manage parts and inventory in ways never before possible.